Jeffrey Wilson

 • 460 Devices, No Documentation, and the Pipeline That Changed That

 The engagement had 460 managed devices and no current topology documentation.
-The Cisco design team needed three structured deliverables before they could move: device inventory, physical topology graph, VLAN/service map.
-Manual spreadsheet work would have taken weeks and produced a point-in-time artifact no one could re-run.
-I built the pipeline instead.
-The engagement was a…
+Network topology automation was the only viable path — manual spreadsheet work would have taken weeks and produced a point-in-time artifact no one could re-run.
+The Cisco design team needed three structured deliverables before they could move: device inventory, physical topology graph, VLAN/service map.…

 What OSPF is actually doing when it stalls in EXSTART, why MTU is the non-obvious suspect, and what to check first when you hit it.